Galeria-Kaufhof/gulp-galen/README.md

 ### Bundling Galen

-When you're **not** using the `--production` mode you can use the bundeled galen by using the `galenPath` option:
+When you’re **not** using the `--production` mode you can use the bundled galen by using the `galenPath` option:

 ```JavaScript
 gulpGalen.check({galenPath: './node_modules/gulp-galen/node_modules/.bin/galen'})
 ```

-Another alternative it to add `galenframework-cli` into you project's dependencies:
+Another alternative it to add `galenframework-cli` into you project’s dependencies:

 ```Shell
 npm install galenframework-cli --save